SF-TAP/documents/README.md

 It captures network traffic from one or two NIC(s), separates and forwards flows to other multiple NICs for high-bandwidth L7-level network traffic analysis.
-Accordingly, analysis can be performed on multiple servers, which capture flows forwarded by Cell incubator.
+Accordingly, analyses can be performed on multiple servers, which capture flows forwarded by Cell incubator.

 ## Installation and Tutorial